SIP-Lab/CNN-VAD/README.md

 ## Getting Started

 A [User's Guide](Users-Guide-CNN-VAD.pdf) is provided with this project which provides all the description required for training the model and running it on Android and iOS Smartphones.

+## License and Citation
+The codes are licensed under MIT license.

+For any utilization of the code content of this repository, the following paper needs to be cited by the user:

+- A. Sehgal, and N. Kehtarnavaz, "A Convolutional Neural Network Smartphone App for Real-Time Voice Activity Detection", IEEE Access, 6, pp.9017-9026., 2018.